 Beware – Medical Aid Payout Ceilings

-What is the definition of the word ceiling?
+What is the definition of payout ceilings?

 In laymen’s terms, it means the uppermost level.
 Each medical scheme has a payout ceiling or limit of how much they will pay for certain procedures.
 These limits also vary from one medical aid to the next.

-Who is most influenced by these ceilings?
+Who is most influenced by payout ceilings?

-Generally people who have a dread disease, are disabled or have any conditions where they need ongoing treatment like Cancer for example.
+Generally people who have a dread disease, are disabled or have any conditions where they need ongoing treatment like cancer for example.
 The medical company will only pay out claims for the specific condition up to the company’s ceiling.